 Disney World has literally hundreds of attractions, shows, activities, and restaurants.
 If you go into that completely blind, the amount of options will be overwhelming.
 Yet it’s surprisingly common to encounter other guests who don’t know what there is to do at Disney World and feel lost because of this.

 Doing research ahead of time will help you figure out how you want to spend each day.
 If you’re traveling with a small child, your priorities are going to be different than a family with two teenagers.
 By reading up on what there is to do at each park ahead of time, you’ll have a much better sense of what you want to ride, where you want to eat, and what you’ll want to see.

 What to do instead: The fact that you’re reading this article on Guide2WDW is a good sign!
 We have tons of Disney World tips, as well as information on the attractions and restaurants.
 While there is a ton of information on this site, I also recommend checking out these other Disney World sites.
 Read reviews, trip reports, blog posts and more to get a variety of opinions.
 Don’t feel like you need to know everything about Disney World before you go.
 Just get a general feel of what there is to do, and make a list of what you would like to do most while you’re in Orlando.

-Also, you can find out more about the latest at Disney World by signing up for a Free Official Disney World DVD from Disney.
+Also, you can find out more about the latest at Disney World by signing up for a Free Official Disney World DVD or Video from Disney.
 This free video is a fun way to learn more about the parks, as well as getting excited for your upcoming vacation.
 All you need to do is click the graphic below to sign up.